nedbat/coveragepy/doc/cmd.rst

     -------------------------------------------------------
     TOTAL                        76     10    87%

-The ``--skip-covered`` switch will leave out any file with 100% coverage, letting you focus on the files that still need attention.
+The ``--skip-covered`` switch will skip any file with 100% coverage, letting you focus on the files that still need attention.

+If you have :ref:`recorded contexts <contexts>`, the ``--contexts`` option lets you choose which contexts to report on.
+See :ref:`context_reporting` for details.

 Other common reporting options are described above in :ref:`cmd_reporting`.